kontext-e/jqassistant-antlr-plugin/README.md

           grammarRoot: 'log'
           excludedFileLocations:
             - <your/excluded/file/locations>
+          includedFileLocations:
+            - <your/included/file/locations>
 ```

 The configuration above tells the scanner the following:
 - When it encounters files with the file extension `.logging` it should scan them using the specified grammarFile (``/Logging.g4`` in this case).
 - The grammarRoot property tells the plugin, that the root element of the grammar is the `log` so it knows how to build the syntax tree.
 - Files contained in the directories specified at `excludedFileLocations` will not be scanned using this grammar, however, they are still being scanned using another grammar, if the file ending matches with that.
+- Files contained in ``includedFileLocations`` will be scanned, regardless if they are in a directory that is excluded.
+One use case of this would be to scan DSL with an .txt file extension without scanning every .txt-file.

 The grammarRoot property can be omitted, defaulting to the grammar name (in this example `Logging`) but as lowercase.
 The property file extension can also be omitted; the resulting default being the grammar file name lowercased (in this case ``'.logging'``).